EnioGS/EnioGS/README.md

 - **📊 Data-Driven at Heart**: Numbers have a unique way of telling stories.
 Transforming complex datasets into insights and using analytics to inform decisions is where I shine.
 For me, data reveals truths and guides the way.

 ## Academic Research:
-- 📚 QA engineering, automated software engineering, test smell detection, and applications of LLMs.
+- 📚 Computer vision, AI aplications, automated software engineering, data science and related topics

 ## Contact info:
 - 📫 Email: eniogs5@gmail.com